 INQUA, the International Union for Quaternary Research, was founded in 1928 by a group of scientists seeking to improve understanding of environmental change during the glacial ages through interdisciplinary research.
 Today, more than 45-member countries, spread throughout the world, contribute to INQUA’s vitality.

 Every four years INQUA hold a conference in a new and exciting location.
 This year, INQUA’s 20th congress was in Dublin!

 Joanne presented her research in two sessions, her oral presentation was entitled “The impact and significance of tephra deposition on a Holocene forest and lake environment in the North Cascades, Washington, USA.”
 This research assesses the impact of the climactic eruption of Mount Mazama c.7600 years BP on a lake and forest environment 500 km away.
-You can read more about this here and here.
+You can read more about this on the sciencedirect and Cambridge.org .
 Joanne’s poster was entitled “Postglacial diatom-climate responses in a small lake in the Pacific northwest of North America”, which investigates diatom inferred Holocene climate change and the varying amplitude of ENSO events in the Pacific Northwest and its effect on climate.

 Claire also presented in two sessions, one poster entitled “Wistman’s Wood: A tale of conservation value and forest dynamics” and the other “Holocene fire history of the British Isles”.
 The first poster demonstrated how palaeoecology can be of use to the wider conservation and management community, by informing their management decisions with an understanding of forest dynamics through time.
 The second poster presented some new data of the fire history of the British Isles, providing evidence that despite the temperate, deciduous nature of our vegetation, natural burning has occurred in the past.